 School or Department

 Employee Name

-Employee access to the District's computer ne performance of the employee's job. twork is primarily to be used as a tool in the
+Employee access to the District's computer network is primarily to be used as a tool in the performance of the employee's job.

-nputer Networks Policy.
-I agree to follow the rules riolate the rules my account can be terminated and Employee Signature Date
+I have read the District Authorized Use of Computer Networks Policy.
+I agree to follow the rules contained in this policy.
+I understand that if I violate the rules my account can be terminated and I may face other disciplinary action.

+Employee Signature Date